Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments

-A tournament can be regarded as a directed graph on the set $I$ where between every pair of distinct elements there is exactly one directed edge between them.
-More generally, for a digraph , between every such a pair there is at most one directed edge.

 The theory of digraphs is described in \cite{CZ} and \cite{HNC}.
+An elaborate exposition of recent work is given in \cite{BG}.
 A lovely survey of the theory of tournaments is given in \cite{HM}.
 Many computational problems for tournaments are considered in \cite{M}.
-We will be considering here the special properties and constructions for games, i.e. for regular tournaments.
+We will consider here some of the special properties and constructions for games, i.e. for regular tournaments.
 I would like to express my thanks to my colleague W. Patrick Hooper for his helpful insights and enjoyable conversations as these matters developed.

 Here is an outline of the work. \textbf{Section \ref{secrelations}:} We begin with the elementary definitions and results about relations and digraphs.
 For a finite set $I$ with cardinality $|I|$, a \emph{relation } $\Pi$ on $I$ is a subset of $I \times I$ with $\Pi^{-1} = \{ (j,i) : (i,j) \in I \}$ the reverse relation .
 A \emph{path} $[i_1,\dots,i_n] \in I$ is a sequence with $(i_1,i_2),\dots,(i_{n-1},i_n) \in \Pi$.
 A \emph{cycle} $\langle i_1,\dots, i_n \rangle$ is a sequence of distinct elements such that $[i_1, \dots, i_n, i_1]$ is a -closed- path.